JannisEbling/Advanced_RAG_Web-Application/README.md

 ## 🌟 Key Features

+- **Azure Document Intelligence**: Uses Document Intelligence to extract text and images.
 - **Intelligent Chunking and Chunk Cleaning**: Split documents by chapters and split into chunks with overlap.
-- **Optimising Chunk Content**: Rewrites chunk and adds a chunk header for optimal information retrieval
+- **Optimising Chunk Content**: Adds a chunk header for optimal information retrieval
 - **Optimised document retrieval**: Implemented query revision, ensemble retriever and reranker.
 - **Adaptive Planning**: Use agents to determine best plan to handle queries.
 - **Hallucination Detection**: Detects hallucination and chooses fitting actions.